dferriz/sample-nodejs/README.md

 ## 💻What's is it?

-Its an example about how to optimize a deployment for a node app just controlling when a `npm ci` must me done using a checksum & a volume.
+It's an example about how to optimize a deployment for a node app just controlling when a `npm ci` must be done using a checksum & a volume.

 This trick can be used to accelerate any application with a third package version system based on lock files.